 The four corners are adorned with ornamented forms of musical instruments: the violin, piano, horn, and oboe.
 Bach has never indicated a specific instrument for the composition, thus leaving it open for any kind of instrument to perform it.
 Thus this artwork also indicates this fascinating fact to us by offering these instruments that represent a different family.
 The violin for the strings family (The Art of Fugue is often performed by a string quartet).
 The piano for the keyboard family (It can be performed on an authentically Baroque which is the harpsichord, organ, or the modern piano).
 The horn for the brass and the oboe for the woodwind family.
 They all work just as beautifully.

 The four corners are adorned with ornamented forms of musical instruments: the violin, piano, horn, and oboe.
+The Art of Fugue is considered as the crowning achievement of all musical compositions.

 The design comes in three color variants: Slate Grey, Golden Sand, and Navy Blue.
 Each with its own treatment of letter outline.
 The Slate Grey has dark grey fill and letter outline, the Golden Sand has only the letterform.
 The Navy Blue has white outline and fill.
 The premium treatment of this artwork comes with hand gilded letters done with 24carat gold.
 The letters are raised slightly to in order to have an impressive light play that is reflected by the gold.
 The gilding is then burnished to achieve mirror-like reflection.
 The gold shines brilliantly when viewed in person.